 For storage, 320Gb is enough for storing a couple of games.
 The Western Digital 320GB hard drive is reliable and comes at a very cheap price which is less than $20.
 You can upgrade to higher storage capacity in future whenever you feel that you are out of space.
 But it 320GB should be enough for several games and applications which are very big.

 To power all these components you need a reliable power supply and I mostly choose the EVGA power supplies because they have very reliable components which ensure the protection of your components from overcurrent/undercurrent/overvoltage/undervoltage.
 But due to the high price of 400 Watts EVGA PSU, I chose the APEVIA ATX-VS450W instead which is also very good for this build.
 It is a 450 watts PSU and has the capacity to power everything including the components which you may add in the future like one more hard drive or a fan, however, this PSU doesn’t have 6 pins or 8 pins power connector for a dedicated graphics card.
 Right now we don’t need it in this build but if you want to buy a GPU then you can go up to a GTX 1050 Ti because that doesn’t need an external power connector.

-As for the case, the case APEVIA X-QTIS-BK is one of the cheapest yet fulfiller of tasks chassis that will host all of the components I mentioned above.
-This is not the best option to go with but currently, every micro-ATX case is above $40 and this case is around $35 that provides the needed features.
-It can let you install Micro-ATX as well as ITX motherboards with long graphics cards measuring up to 340mm.
-It can let you install up to 3x 3.5″ hard drives and 2x 2.5″ SSDs at the same time.
-For cooling, it comes with 1x 120mm pre-included Blue LED fan at the front but no fan at the rear which you can add later on.
+As for the case, the case Rosewill SCM-01 is one of the cheapest yet fulfiller of tasks chassis that will host all of the components I mentioned above.
+This is not the best option to go with but currently, every micro-ATX case is above $30 and this case is around $20 that provides the needed features.
+It can let you install Micro-ATX as well as ITX motherboards with long graphics cards.
+It can let you install up to 3x 3.5″ hard drives and 3x 2.5″ SSDs at the same time.
+For cooling, it comes with 1x 80mm pre-included fan at the rear but no fan at the back which you can add later on.